-The directors present herewith their Annual Report and the audited Financial Statements of TT Club Mutual Insurance limited ("the Association" or "Company") for the year ended 31 December 2017.
+The Directors present herewith their Annual Report and the audited financial statements of TT Club Mutual Insurance Limited ("TTI") for the year ended 31 December 2018.

-Directors and officers
+Directors and Officers

-The names of the directors of the Association who served during the year are shown on page 2.
-All the directors retiring at the Annual General Meeting and seeking re-election were re-elected.
+The names of the Directors of TTI who served during the year are shown on page 2.
+All the Directors retiring at the Annual General Meeting and seeking re-election were re-elected.

-There were no qualifying third party indemnity provisions in force for the benefit of one or more of the directors' at any time during the financial year, or at the time when the annual report was approved.
+There were no qualifying third party indemnity provisions in force for the benefit of one or more of the Directors at any time during the financial year, or at the time when the annual report was approved.

-Meetings of the directors
+Meetings of the Directors

-The Board of the Association met formally on six occasions during 2017, with its main focus being to direct the operations of underwriting, sales, the external reinsurance programme, service, claims management, information technology and general administration.
+The Board of TTI met formally on six occasions during 2018, with its main focus being to direct the operations of underwriting, sales, the external reinsurance programme, service, claims management, information technology and general administration.
 The Board also monitored performance against budget.

-The Board is assisted by the Association's Audit & Risk Committee and by the Group's Nominations and Investment Committees.
+The Board is assisted by TTI's Audit & Risk Committee and by the Nominations and Investment Committees of both TTI and its parent company, Through Transport Mutual Insurance Association Limited ("the Group").
 The Board is appraised as to the main issues discussed and all minutes of meetings of the committees are distributed to the Board.

-The Association's Audit & Risk Committee assists the Board in discharging its responsibilities for the integrity of the Financial Statements, the assessment of the effectiveness of the systems of internal control and risk management, monitoring the effectiveness and objectivity of the internal and external auditors and compliance with regulatory requirements in relevant jurisdictions.
-The Audit & Risk Committee met on four occasions during 2017.
+TTI's Audit & Risk Committee assists the Board in discharging its responsibilities for the integrity of the financial statements, the assessment of the effectiveness of the systems of internal control and risk management, monitoring the effectiveness and objectivity of the internal and external auditors and compliance with regulatory requirements in relevant jurisdictions.
+The Audit & Risk Committee met on five occasions during 2018.